On the occupation measure of evolution models with vanishing mutations: Model and main result

-The inhomogeneous Markov chain induced by the model in Example~\ref{ex:Dietz} above, when $\ve_n$ is exactly $n^{-A}$, corresponds to the one studied in \cite{DieSet07}.
+The inhomogeneous Markov chain induced by the model in Example~\ref{ex:Dietz} above, when $\ve_n$ is exactly $n^{-A}$, corresponds to the one studied in \citep{DieSet07}.
 The authors characterize (almost) completely the asymptotic behavior of the occupation measure $v_n$.
-The main result states that if $A=1$, then $v_n$ converges in distribution to a measure with full support\footnote{\cite[Gantert]{gantert} was the first to prove that when $A=1$, $v_n$ cannot converge in probability to a constant vector.} on $\Delta(\mS)$, with explicit characterization in some cases.
-If $A >1$, $v_n$ in distribution to a vector that depends on the initial condition.
+The main result states that if $A=1$, then $v_n$ converges in distribution to a measure with full support on $\Delta(\mS)$, with explicit characterization of said distributions in some cases.
+It is worth noting that \citep{gantert} was the first to prove that when $A=1$, $v_n$ cannot converge in probability to a constant vector.
+If $A >1$, $v_n$ converges in distribution to a vector that depends on the initial condition.
 When $0<A<1/2$, $v_n \to \pi^*$ almost surely and the convergence is in probability for $1/2\leq A<1$.
-The authors conjecture, relying on numerical experiences and reporting that the rate degenerates when $A \sim 1$, that the latter might be in the almost sure sense, leaving the question open .
-A proof of convergence in the case $N=2$ was obtained later in \cite{EngVol18}.
-The question on convergence was answered in the positive in \cite{BourCloez18}, while studying a related class of inhomogeneous Markov chains (see Example~\ref{ex:cloez} for more details).
+The authors conjecture, relying on numerical experiments, that the latter might also hold in the almost sure sense, noting that the rate degenerates when $A \sim 1$; the question was left open.
+A proof in the case $N=2$ was obtained later in \citep{EngVol18}.
+For $N>2$, the question was answered in the positive in \citep{BourCloez18}, while studying a related class of inhomogeneous Markov chains (see Example~\ref{ex:cloez} for more details).

-Interestingly, given the particular structure in the previous example, a minor adjustment of the argument to obtain Theorem~\ref{thm:main}, allows us to give an alternative proof, while explaining precisely how the $L^1$ convergence rate deteriorates as $A$ approaches $1$.
+Interestingly, given the particular structure in the previous example, a minor adjustment of the argument to obtain Theorem~\ref{thm:main} allows us to give an alternative proof for convergence when $0<A<1$ with rate $O(1/n^{(1-A)/2})$, explaining how the convergence rate deteriorates as $A$ approaches one (see Proposition~\ref{prop:cloez}).
 The mentioned adjustment relies on two simple facts.
 First, the invariant distribution of $P_{\varepsilon_n}$ does not depend on $n$.
-Second, as the model suggest, $P_\ve$ approaches the identity as $\infn{I-P_\ve}=O(\ve)$, thus the bounds in our proof can be a lot more precise (see Appendix~\ref{app:examples} for details). \begin{proposition} Consider the inhomogeneous model of evolution defined in Example~\ref{ex:Dietz}, with $A$-vanishing mutation rate $\ve_n$.
-Then, for all $0<A<1$, the occupation measure $v_n$ converges almost surely to $\pi^*$ with the rate
+Second, as the model suggest, $P_\ve$ approaches the identity as $\infn{I-P_\ve}=O(\ve)$, thus the bounds in our proof can be a lot more precise.